P. G. Lim: Early life

 Lim was born in London, United Kingdom in 1915.
 Her father, Lim Cheng Ean (林清淵 (Lam4 Cing1 Jyun1, Lîm Chheng-ian, Lín Qīngyuān)), was a lawyer and legislative councillor (Jalan Lim Chin Guan is named after her father).
 Her mother, Rosalind Hoalim, was British Guyanese.
-Lim was oldest of her siblings, who include Lim Kean Chye.
+Lim was oldest of her siblings, who include Lim Kean Chye and former MP Lim Kean Siew.

 Career

 Lim graduated from Convent Light Street in George Town, Penang.
 She was one of the first women from present-day Malaysia to receive a Master's of Law from Girton College, Cambridge.

 In 1948, she acted as the defence attorney for Lee Meng, a Communist guerrilla leader arrested in Perak, Malayan Union.
 In 1968, she defended eleven young people who had been sentenced to death for collaborating with Indonesian forces during the Indonesia–Malaysia confrontation.
 She secured pardons for all eleven defendants from the Sultan of Johor and the Sultan of Perak.